tghartland/swift-scripts/README.md

 ```
 to see stats for the container with the given name.

+### copy
+python-swiftclient doesn't offer any method to copy an object (aside from downloading and uploading with another name), but it is possible to do with a custom HTTP request.

 ## Requirements

 * Written for Python 2.6, should work with any Python 2 version.